coq/vscoq/docs/developers.md

 Note that both the apps can also be built independently through the `yarn run build:goal-view-ui` or `yarn run build:search-ui` commands.

-To launch the extension in debug mode, assuming you have build the language-server, you can either use a nix-shell to run vscode (`nix-shell --run "code client"`) or handle your own config.
+To launch the extension in debug mode, assuming you have built the language-server, you can either use a nix dev shell to run vscode (`nix develop .#vscoq-client -c code .`) or handle your own config.

 Note that you need to set the path to vscoqtop in the VSCode user settings (just search for vscoq).